Security architects play an important role in the ever-changing field of cybersecurity.

 5. Apply After having researched the world of security architects, obtained the necessary degree and certifications, and gathered 5-10 years of experience in a related field – there is nothing left to do but apply.
 Much like any other position in cybersecurity, jobs can be found online by searching for keywords such as “security architect” on websites such as Indeed.com, Glassdoor.com, LinkedIn, and many others.

 6. Keep Learning The education of a security architect is never-ending.
 Because this is a management role and because security is constantly changing, security architects must regularly stay up to date on new and emerging threats and security techniques.
-Attending trainings through organizations such as BlackHat and SANs may help to keep security architects up to date.
+BlackHat and SANs training may help to keep security architects up to date.

 What is a security architect?